NOTE: THIS POST IS PART OF THE 4-PART "Marketing Recipes for Failure" SERIES

 “Why” – the reason your business exists in the first place.

 “Who” – the target market you will serve.

-If these 3 core concepts are currently not clearly defined for your business, please for your own good, take the necessary time to define them now – it will be in my opinion some the best spent time you will ever invest in your business.
+If these three core concepts are currently not clearly defined for your business, please, for your good, take the necessary time to define them now…

 Take It Up a Notch

 To take it up a notch, I would recommend that you define what would constitute success for your business in each of those marketing strategies and tactics, set goals for each of them, and put mechanisms in place to track and measure their effectiveness.

 Now we can go on an on here with more of what else could be in your marketing plan however, your marketing plan does not have to be elaborate to be effective – It just needs to be well thought out.

 There’s no need to over-plan here.
 Get it on paper though because for some reason once it’s on paper, it becomes real.

 In parting, I’d like to leave you with a pair of key distinctions: